abbreviatedman/spellbound/data/quotes.md

 380
 00:20:32,564 --> 00:20:35,848
 I grabbed you.
-I tried to stop you from...
+I tried to stop you from…

 381
 00:20:35,850 --> 00:20:38,184